PanCat26/time-decayed-caching/README.md

 $$\text{Score}(x, t) = \sum_{i \in \text{accesses}(x)} e^{-\lambda\,(t - t_i)}$$

 where $\lambda > 0$ is a decay rate parameter and $t_i$ is the timestamp of each past access to item $x$.
 When the cache is full, the item with the lowest score is evicted.

-This formulation smoothly interpolates between LRU-like behavior ($\lambda \to \infty$, only the most recent access matters) and LFU-like behavior ($\lambda \to 0$, all accesses are weighted equally).
-A single, interpretable parameter controls the recency-frequency tradeoff.

 ## Repository Structure